 A co-signer is different than a co-borrower, who is listed on the mortgage note but also holds an ownership interest in the home.
 The most common example of co-borrowers in when spouses apply for a mortgage on a home they intend to own and live in together.
 In the cases when a co-borrower does not live in the property, they are called a non-occupant co-borrower and different qualification guidelines may apply to this scenario.

 A co-signer can help you qualify for a mortgage but there are several important points to keep in mind.
-First, when two people apply for a mortgage -- be it a borrower plus a co-signer or as co-borrowers -- the lender uses the lower credit score between the two applicants to determine your mortgage eligibility and loan terms.
-The lower your credit score, the higher the mortgage rate you pay.
+First, when two people apply for a mortgage -- be it a borrower plus a co-signer or as co-borrowers -- the lender uses the average median credit score for the two applicants to determine your mortgage eligibility and loan terms.
+The lower the credit score used by the lender, the higher your mortgage rate.
 If your credit score is too low, you may not be eligible for certain loan programs.

-So even though your co-signer’s credit score is high, it may not matter if your credit score is low.
 The example below demonstrates what credit score lenders use when you apply for a mortgage with a co-signer.
-Please note that if an individual has two credit scores, the lender uses the lower score and if an individual has three credit scores, the lender uses the middle score.
+Please note that if an applicant has three credit scores, the lender uses the middle score to determine the average score.
+If an applicant has two credit scores, the lender uses the lower score.